10100011/ImageOrg/README.md

 **Special support for Apple Live Photos** - automatically pairs images with their video counterparts using basename matching and ContentIdentifier validation.

 ## 🚨 WARNING ‼️
 > These scripts, and most of the README (except this section), were created by AI.
-They have been reviwed and tested, and they work ... for me, for my use-case, with my data, on my Mac. _Your Mileage May Vary_: meaning, it may be different for you.
+They have been reviewed and tested, and they work ... for me, for my use-case, with my data, on my Mac. _Your Mileage May Vary_: meaning, it may be different for you.
 You are **strongly** advised to backup your data before use, include the `--dry-run` option at the beginning, and review the dry-run output before inputting valuable data.
 If it wasn't already clear: no warranty or liability is implied or accepted.

 ## 📦 What's Included